Strikes at Lufthansa subsidiary airlines cause cancelations | DW | 20.10.2019

 Flight attendants working for smaller divisions of airline group Lufthansa are striking over pay and pensions.
 The UFO union's extended strike has led to cancelations at airports in Germany.

-Collective action by a German cabin crew union on Sunday has affected Eurowings, Germanwings, Lufthansa Cityline and Sunexpress flights and is set to last until midnight (22:00 UTC).
+Collective action by a German cabin crew union disrupted Eurowings, Germanwings, Lufthansa Cityline and Sunexpress flights on Sunday.

-The UFO union, which organized the strike, extended the length of the collective action on Sunday morning.
+The strike is set to last until midnight (22:00 UTC), after it was extended for 13 hours at short notice.

+Airports in Berlin, Munich, Cologne-Bonn and Düsseldorf have so far canceled connecting flights because of the action.

 A strike by UFO union members has caused widespread delays and cancellations in airports in western Germany

-"The affected airlines are making do with all personnel who are not organized (in the union); we'll have to wait and see what the day brings," the spokesman cautioned.
+"The affected airlines are making do with all personnel who are not organized (in the union); we'll have to wait and see what the day brings," a spokesman from Munich airport cautioned.

 Read more: Left party leader calls for nationalizing German airlines